-- We recognize and honor the God-given dignity of our students and all persons. - We strive to interact with all persons in respectful and compassionate ways.
+- We recognize and honor the dignity of students, faculty, and those we serve. - We strive to create an inclusive environment which honors the diverse life experiences, perspectives, and backgrounds of all persons. - We strive to interact with all persons in respectful and compassionate ways.